Institute for the Works of Religion: Judicial events and reorganisation (2010–2018)

 On 28 June 2013, three persons were arrested by the Italian police on suspicion of corruption and fraud.
 Allegedly, they had planned to smuggle €20 million in cash from Switzerland into Italy.
 One of the arrested was Monsignore Nunzio Scarano, previously senior accountant at APSA, the Vatican's Administration of the Patrimony of the Apostolic See.
 Subsequently, he was indicted with corruption and slander and set under house arrest.

 On 21 January 2014, he was further charged with money laundering through IOR accounts in yet another investigation.
 According to a police statement, millions of euros in "false donations" from offshore companies had moved through Scarano's accounts.
 Already in July 2013, the IOR had frozen the money in Scarano's accounts.
 As news agency Reuters reported, Elena Guarino, the Salerno magistrate who led the investigation, told reporters "the Vatican was fully cooperative and gave her much information on Scarano's bank movements.".
 In January 2016, Scarano was acquitted of allegations of corruption, but was given a two-year sentence after being convicted of lesser charges of making false allegations.
 His money laundering trial in his hometown of Salerno was still pending at this time.
 The other person arrested was a bank person and a former secret service agent.

 In February 2017, a court in Rome convicted two former top Vatican Bank officials Paolo Cipriani and Massimo Tulliof for omissions in communications involving three small transfers.
 Cipriani was a former Vatican bank director and Tulliof was Cipriani's former deputy.
 They were, however, acquitted of a more serious money laundering charge, which involved $60 million in transfers, and were sentenced to four months and ten days in prison.
 They were also forced to return $6,000 each.

 In 2018, Vatican prosecutors indicted former Vatican Bank President Angelo Caloia, and an attorney, Gabriele Liuzzo, for embezzling $62 million, using a real estate scam, between 2001 and 2006.
-The trial is still pending.
+Caloia and Liuzzo were convicted and sentenced to 8 years and 11 months in prison in 2021.